17 Essential Dumplings You Must Try in the San Gabriel Valley

 How to order: Call 626-284-8898 for takeout; pickup via their website.

 Har Gow at Lunasia Chinese Cuisine

 Alhambra & Pasadena

-The steamed, crescent-shaped dumplings known in Cantonese as hargow—a classic dim sum dish—are wrapped in translucent skins that are stretchy, largely thanks to tapioca starch, and stuffed with shrimp.
+The steamed, crescent-shaped dumplings known in Cantonese as Har Gow—a classic dim sum dish—are wrapped in translucent skins that are stretchy, largely thanks to tapioca starch, and stuffed with shrimp.
 The shrimp, which should be firm, plump, and still crisp, is often folded inside with some kind of pork fat to keep this nugget juicy.
-Lunasia hits on all of the above and more: each one made with one whole jumbo shrimp, their hargow is supersized compared to the ones served at other restaurants.
+Lunasia hits on all of the above and more: each one is made with a whole jumbo shrimp, resulting in supersized Har Gow compared to the ones served at other restaurants.

 How to order: Pickup via their website or app.